biicode/docs/c++/commands/user.rst

 	INFO: Current user: None (anonymous)

-If you pass a parameter, that will be the new biicode user.
-Such user should be already registered in `our website <https://www.biicode.com/>`_
+Once registered on `our website <https://www.biicode.com/>` you can use your user name:

 .. code-block:: bash

 	$ bii user phil
 	INFO: Change user from None to phil

-You could enter your account password to avoid entering into future occasions
+To enter it together with your password:

 .. code-block:: bash